StupidityDB/Legal/PRIVACY_POLICY.md

 * **IP Address:** We collect and store your IP address for moderation and anti-abuse purposes to maintain the security and integrity of our service.
 * **Discord Information:** We collect and store your publicly available Discord username, ID, and avatar URL.
 This information is used to let others identify you across our service.
+* **Twitter Information:** We collect and store your publicly available Twitter username, display name, ID, and avatar URL.
+This information is used to let others identify you across our service.
 ## Legal Basis for Processing

 In accordance with GDPR, we have a legal basis for processing your personal data: